zhongxingyu/Seer/README.md

 ```
 Note as the repository contains a lot of data, it will take quite a while to clone the repository.

 After the clone process, package the programs.
-First, package the program for extracting repair transforms on AST nodes.
+First, package the program for extracting repair transforms on AST nodes and concretizing repair transforms into the final patches.
 ```
 cd Transform-Extraction
 mvn package -DskipTests=true